unfoldingWord-dev/Resource-Container/docs/linking.rst

         |-manifest.yml
         |-content/ <-- link points here

-From this point we can lengthen the link to include a chapter slug which resolves to the chapter directory.
+From this point we can lengthen the link to include a chapter :ref:`slug` which resolves to the chapter directory.

 .. code-block:: markdown